gammaswap/v1-core/README.md

 To install foundry locally go to [getfoundry.sh](https://getfoundry.sh/)

 ## Solidity Versions
-Code is tested with solidity version 0.8.19.
+Code is built with solidity version 0.8.21.
+But the evm in hardhat is set to Paris for Arbitrum deployment.

-Concrete contracts support only solidity version 0.8.19.
+Concrete contracts support only solidity version 0.8.21.

 Abstract contracts support solidity version 0.8.4 and up.